MasTec Inc at Morgan Stanley Laguna Conference Transcript

 Good afternoon.
-My name is Guru Gupta from Morgan Stanley.
-Today with me, I have George Pita, CFO of MasTec.
-So thank you for making the trip to Miami.
-It's a (inaudible).
+My name is Gaurav Gupta.
+I co-head Morgan Stanley's Transportation and Infrastructure Investment Banking.
+This evening, I have with me George Pita, CFO of MasTec.

+Before we dive into our discussion, I just want to read one quick disclosure.
+For important disclosures, please see the Morgan Stanley Research Disclosure website at www.morganstanley.com/researchdisclosures.
+If you have any questions, please reach out to your Morgan Stanley representative.

+George, Thank you for stopping by.
+Maybe we can start with a quick overview of MasTec and then we can dive into a few of the questions.

 George L. Pita - MasTec, Inc. - Executive VP & CFO